Getnetbelay/alx-pre_course/0x01-git/README.md

-rahel eshetu bihonegn love you
+she is my only love her name is rahel eshetu bihonegn love you